A Paradigm of Peace

 |Physical properties of the quantum parallel those of biology||

-In Many-Worlds, Schrödinger's cat would now represent parallel live and dead states.
+In Many-Worlds, Schrödinger's cat would represent parallel live and dead states.
 Life and death are incompletely described by means of quantum mechanics, though.
 Attempting to define them physically recalls koans like "What is below absolute zero?"
 "What is north of the North Pole?" or "What signals faster than the speed of light?"
-Even these may become physically realizable eventually, but the two metaphysical complements of mortality intersect only partially the truthvalue of measurement.
+Even these may become substantially appreciable, but the two metaphysical complements of mortality and vitality appreciate only partially the truthvalues of measurement.

 Microscopically, life can seem eternal indeed.
 Our bodies incorporate the legacies of lives past.
-Our lungs may contain, on average, numerous molecules of those breathed by Christ, Hitler or others before us.
+Our lungs may contain numerous molecules of those breathed by Christ, Hitler or others before us.
 Certainly we carry a heritage of stardust, of former predator and prey.
-Viruses and prions are living/nonliving interfaces, uncertainties between complements.
-Quanta, inherent to all things, are thus universal to biological life.
-Life and its potential include the code which emulates them.
+Viruses and prions are living/nonliving interfaces, uncertainties between potentials.
+Quanta, inherent to all matter, are thus universal to biology.
+Life and its existance include the code which emulates them.

-All life acts as observers, and in doing so, causes other life to react expansively.
-This may be the greatest test for life: neither Newton's third law, nor Einstein's principle of equivalence, nor Heisenberg's uncertainty principle, but a maximization of interactions rules the biosphere.
+All life acts as observers, and in doing so causes other life to react expansively.
+This may be the greatest test for life: neither Newton's third law, nor Einstein's principle of equivalence, nor Heisenberg's uncertainty principle, but a maximization of beings eventually rules the biosphere.

-In biology, the only certainties are death and taxis.
+In biology, the only certainties are death and taxis -- a restive peace.

 by Loren Booda